Five reasons why documentation in Confluence is great.

 - Scroll Versions — Plan, author, manage, and release versioned documentation with this app.

 - Comala Publishing — This app enables you to use "between-space" publishing to keep draft pages and spaces separate from your finished public work.

 - Scroll PDF Exporter — Turn your Confluence pages into PDF documents with rich output and full control over styling with this app.

 Adapting to your personal style, Confluence provides a unique and beautiful user experience.
 Here are just a few examples of documentation written in Confluence:

-- Atlassian —Hey, this is the team that makes Confluence!
-Atlassian uses multiples spaces to separate documentation for each product with awesome search so you can quickly find what you're looking for.
+- Atlassian — Hey, this is the team that makes Confluence!
+Atlassian uses multiples spaces to separate documentation for each product with awesome search functionality so you can quickly find what you're looking for.

 - BMC — BMC uses expand macros and clear content overviews to quickly answer questions.